crowdlingo/course/src/speaking/name.md

 ## Vocabulary

 <vocab-list>
+- accumulation
+  - an increase by natural growth or addition
+- particular
+  - a fact about some part (as opposed to general)
+- Sometimes
+  - on certain occasions or in certain cases but not always
-- important
+- knowledgeable
-  - of great significance or value
-- magnanimous
+  - highly educated
-  - noble and generous in spirit
 - pressure
   - to cause to do through pressure or necessity, by physical, moral or intellectual means
-- classical
-  - traditional genre of music conforming to an established form and appealing to critical interest and developed musical taste

 <!-- blank -->